anillaghuvarapu/k8sibm/Lab2/README.md

    `$ kubectl describe service guestbook` and
-   `$ ibmcloud ks workers $USERNAME-cluster`
+   `$ ibmcloud ks workers $CLUSTER_NAME`

    To verify that you're running "v2" of guestbook, look at the title of the page, it should now be `Guestbook - v2`.
 If you are using a browser, make sure you force refresh (invalidating your cache).

 1. If you want to undo your latest rollout, use: